threefoldtech/home/environment_setup_processes.md

 - Make sure developer has documented the requirements / setup documentation.
 Everything which is needed to get the service live should be in there.
 - Open ports on public IP as required by the service.
+- If DNS record is configured, both an A and AAAA record should be configured.
 - Dependancy services should also get an entry.
 - Create documentation which includes:
   - Ports used